-Better funded salons used specifically trained masseuses to conduct massage treatments but later on, a knowledge of massage techniques became essential for all ‘treatment girls’.
-House treatment routines were developed and therapists were trained in the various procedures, firstly through the salon they worked in, but later through training schools as well.
+Better-funded salons used specifically trained masseuses to conduct massage treatments but later on, a knowledge of massage techniques became essential for all ‘treatment girls’.
+House treatment routines were developed and therapists were taught the various procedures, firstly through the salon they worked in, but later through specialist training schools as well.
 This process increased the separation between therapeutic massage as used in medicine and that used in Beauty Culture.
-When the medical profession lost interest in massage after the Second World War, beauty salons maintained it and became one of the places where it was practiced until the field was revived in the 1970s as part of a growing interest in alternative medicine.
+When the medical profession lost interest in massage after the Second World War, beauty salons maintained it and became one of the places where it was most practiced until the field was revived in the 1970s as part of a growing interest in alternative medicine.

-Not everyone in Beauty Culture was convinced that facial massage was the best thing for wrinkles.
-Some worried that it would stretch the skin and, as the stretched skin sagged, cause wrinkles to be formed rather than removed.
-These beauty culturists, including Eleanor Adair and Elizabeth Arden, used other methods such as vigorously patting or tapping the face with the fingers or a patter; followed by chin and foreheads straps.
+Some salon-based beauty firms were also skeptical that facial massage was the best thing for wrinkles.
+They worried that it would stretch the skin and, as the stretched skin sagged, cause wrinkles to be formed rather than removed.
+These beauty culturists, including Eleanor Adair and Elizabeth Arden, used other methods, such as vigorously patting or tapping the face with the fingers or a patter, in conjunction with chin and forehead straps.

 Instead of steaming the skin, which robs it of its natural oils, or the vigorous massaging, which stretches the tissues and often produces flabbiness, the skin is gently patted and strapped, increasing the blood circulation and training the flabby muscles into their proper place.

 A second approach capitalised on the idea that if massage was second best to exercise, then doing a set of facial exercises would be an even better way to reduce wrinkles.
 Although the idea was more popular in the general press than in salons, numerous facial gymnastic routines were put forward as a way to prevent and reduce wrinkles.
-Some salons and beauty experts had a bet each way and suggested follow up facial exercises to complement salon or home massage treatments.
+Some beauty experts had a bet each way and suggested follow-up facial exercises to complement salon or home massage treatments.

 See also: Facial Gymnastics.

 For others the problem was the type of massage being used.
-If the massage treatment was too superficial then there was a risk of stretching the skin without any improvements in muscle strength; what was needed was a deeper massage that worked on ‘exercising’ the muscles beneath the skin.
+If the massage treatment was too superficial then there was a risk of stretching the skin without any improvements in muscle strength so what was needed was a deeper massage that worked on ‘exercising’ the muscles beneath the skin.